mylinuxforwork/packages-installer/README.md

 ## Demonstration

+The following installation scripts haven been created with the Packages Installer.

 ### Hyprland Base Installation

 The script will install the core packages for Hyprland on pacman (Arch), dnf (Fedora) and zypper (openSuse) distributions.